Top 11 Benefits Of Rosemary Tea + How To Make It

 3. May Help In Cancer Treatment

-There are studies demonstrating the effect of rosemary on breast cancer.
+.
 Specific constituents like rosmarinic acid and caffeic acid (found in rosemary tea) may support cancer treatment.

-These chemicals are potent antioxidants and anti-proliferativei XThe property of a substance to suppress the growth of cells, especially malignant cells, and help prevent cancer from spreading. and can protect your cells from free radical damage and may help boost the immune system (2).
+These chemicals are potent antioxidants and anti-proliferativei The property of a substance to suppress the growth of cells, especially malignant cells, and help prevent cancer from spreading. and can protect your cells from free radical damage and may help boost the immune system (2).

 4. Manages Stress And Anxiety